-(From the EiC: This is a three part series that will run consecutively.
+(This is a three part series that will run consecutively.
 Michelle (a Maternal Fetal Medicine specialist), Tim (an intensivist) and Mary (a pediatric gastroenterologist) are just finishing the Royal College diploma in medical education offered at McMaster University.
-More details here.)
+More details here. – Jonathan (@sherbino))

 Sarah is about to finish her fellowship in Pediatric Surgery.
 She was really excited to finally be done her training and to begin working as a staff.
 She had spent years perfecting her surgical technique and learning the ins and outs of the common and rare surgical cases that she would be seeing and she felt ready to begin her practice looking after patients in clinic, in the OR and on the inpatient unit as well.

 However, after meeting with the Department and Division Heads, Sarah is now getting nervous about starting because she is just beginning to realize all of the other responsibilities that she is going to have, including teaching clerks, residents and fellows.
 Sarah has dedicated her training to learning surgical skills and the related knowledge of her specialty, but she has never really been taught about how to be an effective teacher.
 She is feeling overwhelmed that it is going to be her responsibility to educate trainees and ensure they are safe and competent physicians – she’s not sure where to even begin!
 She had never thought about effective teaching strategies before, or if there were better ways to teach in the OR that may differ from the clinic or inpatient setting.
 Sarah definitely had some work ahead before beginning her job to try and be more prepared.